icsme2020author/Class-Prioritization-for-Tuning/README.md

 AllData includes the median number of covered branches of all studied classes.
 AllResults includes the summary of data like some statistical numbers.

+# How to tune?
+We use the Meta-GA method here in two ways globally and in class-level.
+Both cases are included in the folders.